elenagutiv/Linearisation-2015/README.md

 ## Linearisation-2015##

-#ELP Linearisation Procedure applied to index bounded sets of Horn clauses#
+#ELP:# Linearisation Procedure applied to index bounded sets of Horn clauses

 *ELP* is a linearisation procedure applied to CLPs that generate *at-most-k-dimensional* derivations, for a given positive integer *k*.